Commercial content | 18+ | T&C's Apply

 West Brom top half finish odds are worth looking at, and this market can be the subject of a number of bookmaker enhanced odds specials.

-West Bromwich Albion are a Premier League football team, located in West Bromwich in the West Midlands of England.
+West Bromwich Albion are a Championship football team, located in West Bromwich in the West Midlands of England.
 Since turning professional, West Brom have spent all but one of their seasons in the top two leagues in the English football system.
-Their current Premier League stay has lasted for six consecutive seasons.
+Their Premier League stay lasted for six consecutive seasons before their relegation in 2018.

 The history of West Bromwich Albion F.C starts in 1878.
 Workers from George Salter’s Spring Works formed a football team, and they named themselves the West Bromwich Strollers.
 The name lasted for two years, before changing to West Bromwich Albion in 1880.